-Tracking URL’s are special characters added to paid search campaigns, social media campaigns, email campaigns, and pretty much anything that you want to track for marketing purposes individually.
-While great for separating out channels from the source, you will quickly realize the nightmare it creates when you want to check your data.
-In this blog post, I am going to show how to update your excel formula to remove everything from a unique character like a question mark.
-You want to do this, so you are presented with a clean URL (without the tracking), so you can put everything into a Pivot Table and review the data.
-Here are the steps below.
+Tracking URL’s are special characters that are extra additions to static URL’s.
+Examples of tracking URL’s include paid search campaigns, social media campaigns, email campaigns, and anything else you want to track specifically in a tool like Google Analytics.
+Marketing URL’s are fantastic for separating out channels from the source, but you will realize the nightmare it creates when you want to check your data as a whole.
+In this blog post, I will demonstrate show how to create an Excel formula that removes everything from a unique character.
+By finding the special character in excel like a question mark, you can strip away all of the extra URL additions that come from marketing URL’s.

 Excel Steps to Remove Text After a Specific Character

 Step 1: Create a New Column To Start the Function

 Creating a new column to the right of whatever we want to work off is the way to begin a formula in Excel.
 You can call the new column whatever you want, but I call it “fix” for this example.
-This new column will be where our function will be created to run the rule to remove everything from a particular character.
+This new column will be where our function will live and will be where the rule runs.

 Step 2: Create the LEFT and FIND Formula

 The LEFT command tells Excel that this rule needs to look to the left to begin the operation.
-The “A5” part of the formula lets’ Excel know that this is where Excel needs to look to FIND a unique character.
-As a note, you don’t want any special characters in this section because you don’t want to lock any part of this function.
+The “A5” part of the formula informs Excel know that this is where it needs to look to FIND a unique character.

 Step 3: Identify The Special Character

 Step 4: Sort

 After the formula has run down column A, we need to sort the values.
-Sorting the values will allow us to then manually move the clear part of the URL (under the column called fix) to the landing page column in column A.
+Sorting the values will allow me to manually move the clear part of the URL to the landing page column in column A.

 Step 5: Replace all URL’s with the Clean Version of Itself